 - Cross-registration is on a "space available" basis as long as all course prerequisites and co-requisites have been met.

-- Each member institution may establish its own internal policy for regulating student cross-registration.
+- Each member institution may establish its own internal policy for regulating student cross-registration, and availability of courses is not guaranteed.

 - In all cases, you must have completed the cross-registration process no later than the end of the first week of classes of the host institution.